23alexb/MastermindGUI/README.md

 # MastermindGUI
-Desktop GUI in wxPython for playing Mastermind (based on the board game).
+Desktop GUI in wxPython (Python 2) for playing Mastermind (based on the board game).

 Instructions for running:
+- Copy "Mastermind_GUI.py" to any directory
 - Open terminal
-- Navigate to directory containing file "Mastermind_GUI.py" (found in this repository)
+- Navigate to directory containing "Mastermind_GUI.py"
+- Run the script using the following:
-- Execute command "pythonw Mastermind_GUI.py"
+  - Mac: Run script using "pythonw Mastermind_GUI.py"

-Packaging for Mac/Windows as DMG/executable planned for later update.
+  - Linux (Ubuntu): "python2 Mastermind_GUI.py"

+Dependencies:
+  - Python2 installed
+  - wxPython installed